-Andrea Bell is a Partner at Stoneman, Chandler & Miller LLP.
+Andrea Bergeron is a Partner at Stoneman, Chandler & Miller LLP.
 Her practice concentrates on representing public school districts and charter schools in Massachusetts.
-Ms. Bell regularly works on matters involving school district policy development, special education, labor and employment matters and student discipline.
-Ms. Bell also provides workshops and trainings to client school districts, collaborative programs, and through the Focused Seminar Series offered by SCM.
+Ms. Bergeron regularly works on matters involving school district policy development, special education, labor and employment matters and student discipline.
+Ms. Bergeron also provides workshops and trainings to client school districts, collaborative programs, and through the Focused Seminar Series offered by SCM.
 In addition to practicing in the field of education law, she also has a background in non-profit corporate law.

 Ms. Bergeron holds a Bachelor of Arts from Bates College in Lewiston, Maine and earned her law degree from George Mason University School of Law in Arlington, Virginia.
 She is a member of the Massachusetts and Federal Bars.
 She also has reviewed and graded bar exams (February and July) for the Massachusetts Board of Bar Examiners for several years.

 Prior to joining Stoneman Chandler & Miller LLP in 2003, Ms. Bergeron served as the General Counsel to the National Association of Secondary School Principals (NASSP).
 In that capacity she was corporate counsel to the Association, administered the legal services program for member principals and assistant principals nationwide, was a featured speaker/ presenter at meetings for various state affiliate organizations, and worked on national policy initiatives for the Association.
 She worked with such programs as the National Honor Society, National Junior Honor Society, National Association of Student Councils and Common Application, Inc. She also presented at NASSP’s LEAD Conferences in Chicago, IL and Stamford, CT in 2011.